FORWRDFORWRDHQ

 According to sources, the massive brawl that erupted at a Manatee County recreation center last week—complete with felony charges and hospitalized players—isn't an unfortunate anomaly.
 It's the inevitable result of cramming millions of hyper-competitive people onto overcrowded courts while marketing the sport as some kumbaya community-building exercise.

 We've been lying to ourselves about what pickleball actually is.
-And Florida just showed us the truth.
+And FLORIDA just showed us the truth.

 The Numbers Don't Lie About Our Anger Problem